simple-salesforce/simple-salesforce/README.rst

     from simple_salesforce import Salesforce
     sf = Salesforce(instance_url='https://na1.salesforce.com', session_id='')

-There are also two means of authentication, one that uses username, password and security token and the other that uses IP filtering, username, password  and organizationId
+There are also three means of authentication\:
+    1) uses username, password and security token
+    2) uses IP filtering, username, password and organizationId
+    3) uses client_id, client_secret and a refresh_token (retrieved from a prior OAuth)

 To login using the security token method, simply include the Salesforce method and pass in your Salesforce username, password and token (this is usually provided when you change your password):